Scientific Committee for Oceanographic Research

 Search for ocean-related summer school opportunities

-Gideon Henderson (University of Oxford) and Peter Burkill (University of Plymouth)
+Gideon Henderson (Chair) (University of Oxford), Peter Burkill (University of Plymouth), and Alessandro Tagliabue (University of Liverpool).

-- Organising the rotation of UK SCOR working group members, arranging and promulgating an annual call for new volunteers for members, and determining the voting procedure
+- Organising the rotation of UK SCOR working group members

 - Sending on information from international SCOR to members of the Challenger Society through Challenger Wave